Dunedan/django-lockdown/README.rst

 LOCKDOWN_ENABLED
 ----------------

-An optional boolean value that, if set to False, lets you disable django-lockdown globally.
+An optional boolean value that, if set to False, disables ``django-lockdown`` globally.
 Defaults to True (lock down enabled).

 LOCKDOWN_PASSWORDS